The Aylmer Library's Future

 2. Redeveloping the library at or near its current downtown location.

-At its January 14, 2026 meeting, Aylmer Council received a report titled Optimization Library Redevelopment Project and voted to refine the approved downtown concept and manage costs before moving forward.
-In parallel, the EECC, working with Elgin County, the Town of Aylmer, and the Township of Malahide, is reviewing potential costs for leasehold improvements to accommodate the
+Aylmer Council voted in favour of an optimized downtown design that manages costs, with fundraising efforts continuing and the matter returning to Council early in the new term.
+In parallel, the EECC, working with Elgin County, the Town of Aylmer, and the Township of Malahide, is reviewing potential costs for leasehold improvements to accommodate the library.

 Overview